michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 ## "Hello World" with rebar3

-Sesterl can generate a [rebar3](https://github.com/erlang/rebar3) config file for a project from a `package.yaml` file (note: this file might be soon renamed to `sesterl.yaml`).
+Sesterl can generate a [rebar3](https://github.com/erlang/rebar3) config file for a project from a `sesterl.yaml` file.

 {% capture c %}{% raw %}
 # REQUIRED CONFIG